 It allows projects to see if people who started using the product are coming back, and which parts of the product they're returning too.

 Full user tracking

 Asking permission and not doing this by default feels like the only acceptable way from a user perspective.

 Tracking the actual users can really help understand the kinds of user profiles that find the software valuable.
 For example, is the project used by those at big companies, or with certain job roles?
 Those things help inform product decisions.
 If a project is part of an open source company, then this is very likely to be of critical importance to them.
 Your project is easier to make more valuable if it's tailored to its users better.

 Some users are happy to be tracked personally in return for a great project, but we think in most cases that this is unacceptably invasive by default, and it's important to ask permission up front.
 Let alone, GDPR, CCPA and those other privacy-based laws that are appearing.

 It's not just the data, it's how the tracking works too

 An easy step is not to use third party software to do this.

-Subtle advert: we built PostHog for this reason.
+We built PostHog for this reason.
 It means you can grab everything you need to do event-based analytics, designed to track a product's use, on your own infrastructure.
 You can choose to send or not send personal data to your instance too.
-Given you've full access to the code and database, you can also plugin things like Metabase or your data lake if you need them :) There are some less product focused, more website-based analytics libraries that are also pretty cool - Matomo or Plausible are definitely worth a look depending on your use case.
+Given you've got full access to the code and database, you can also plug in things like Metabase or your data lake if you need them.
+There are some less product-focused, more website-based analytics libraries that are also pretty cool - Matomo or Plausible are definitely worth a look, depending on your use case.